radius-project/docs/docs/content/getting-started/quickstarts/dapr-quickstart/_index.md

 {{< tabs Kubernetes >}}

 {{% codetab %}}
-A Kubernetes environment can run in any Kubernetes cluster.
+A Radius environment can be created in any [supported Kubernetes cluster]({{< ref "kubernetes#supported-clusters" >}}).
 Make sure you have set the correct default kubectl context, and then run:

 ```sh
 rad env init kubernetes -i